cartoon-raccoon/dotfiles/README.md

 # dotfiles

-Currently juggling the dotfiles of 3 WMs: XMonad, Spectrwm, and i3-gaps.
+Currently juggling the dotfiles of 4 WMs: Qtile, XMonad, Spectrwm, and i3-gaps.
 More coming soon.

+_Shameless self-plug: I'm working on my own window manager [here](https://github.com/cartoon-raccoon/rcwm)._

 Each directory contains the dotfiles and other scripts used for running the apps on my system.